 A quick note on skills as you duplicants may soon start earning their first skill points.
 Clicking the skills button in the top right of the screen will bring you to the below menu where you can assign any skill points a dupe has earned.
 Skill points are earned quickly at first but take longer as the game continues.

 However the real limiting factor is the morale required to support higher level skills.
 Skilling someone up past the level of morale your base is providing will eventually result in a stress out for that dupe and a probable downward spiral for your base.
-For this reason, picking dupes with interests (resulting in the pink hearts seen below) that reduces the morale cost of that skill and allows for more skilled dupes in the long run.
+For this reason, picking dupes with interests (resulting in the pink hearts seen above) that reduces the morale cost of that skill and allows for more skilled dupes in the long run.

 At this point our oxygen is running a little low.
 In the screenshot below I’ve used the Oxygen Overlay in the top right of the screen to show that the oxygen pressure is getting a little low.
 Low oxygen stresses dupes and stressed dupes will go out of control and risk a base wipe-out.
 Let’s add of oxygen production.